Driving in France

 It's important to be alert when driving, so try to minimise distractions in the car until you feel comfortable in your new environment.

-The quickest way to travel between regions and cities when driving in France is via motorways.
-Take plenty of change with you as you might have to pay motorway tolls at automated barriers.
 Alternatively, you can buy an Emovis Tag, which enables you to use the automated lanes without the hassle of manually paying with Euros.
 The fee is exactly the same but payment will automatically be taken from your chosen bank account in GBP.

 Exclusive LeShuttle offer